 ‘How-to . . .’ posts are a staple of blogs on almost every topic and there’s no surprise as to why.
 One of the key reasons people use the internet is to find a solution to their problems.
 How many times have you turned to a search engine when you’re unsure of how to accomplish something and landed on a how-to blog post or even a YouTube video?
 If you can provide a solution to a problem people are searching for then that’s a perfect content opportunity!

-Once you know your new post will solve a genuine problem people have get writing and remember, the more detailed your solution the more likely people are to share it, so don’t be afraid of writing a lengthy post.
+Once you know your new post will solve a genuine problem that people have, it's time to get writing, and remember, the more detailed your solution, the more likely people are to share it, so don’t be afraid of writing a lengthy post.
 After all, nobody ever complained about being taught something too well.

 Pro tip: Include images, videos and other multimedia in your post.
 Some people are visual learners and visualising the solution can not only help them to understand your solution but also encourage them to continue reading.